 - Writing educational bear columns for Pique News Magazine and North Shore Daily Post.

 The North Shore Black Bear Society is part of the North Shore Bear Working Group, a bi-monthly meeting of partners working to reduce bear activity in urban environments, including, The BC Conservation Officer Service, the District of North Vancouver, the City of North Vancouver and the District of West Vancouver, Metro Vancouver and RCMP.

-The North Shore Black Bear Society hires one paid staff member, Acting Executive Director, Christine Miller.
+The North Shore Black Bear Society hires three part time staff member, Acting Executive Director, Christine Miller.
 Our board of directors and volunteer team share their time to support the Society’s outreach.